-It's the design and installation of technology systems within private or commercial buildings that require everything to be centralised, easily controllable, and hidden, and to have that 'wow factor'.

-TELL US ABOUT WHAT YOU ARE DOING NOW AND WHAT IT INVOLVES
+It's the design and installation of technology systems within private or commercial buildings that require everything to be centralised, easily controllable, hidden, and to have that 'wow factor'.
+TELL US ABOUT WHAT YOU ARE DOING NOW AND WHAT IT INVOLVES.
 I'm currently working on a range of private residential homes and commercial schemes.
 My typical working day is broken up into consultancy jobs and installation jobs.
 I will start by answering any emails, then attend some design team meetings either on-site or remotely.
-I may then head back to the office to complete design documentation-these are in the form of either drawings, schematics or RIBA Stage technical specifications, for tender purposes.
+I may then head back to the office to complete design documentation - in the form of either drawings, schematics or RIBA Stage technical specifications - for tender purposes.
 WHAT'S YOUR CAREER HIGHLIGHT?

-Being involved in a £100 million private

-property which featured on a television

-programme about the rich and famous,

-that I'd watched years before and marvelled

-at the sheer size and grandeur.
-To end up

-working as the lead technology consultant

-on the exact property that I saw on that

-specific TV programme was incredible.
+Being involved in a £100 million private property which featured on a television programme about the rich and famous which I'd watched years before and marvelled at the sheer size and grandeur of.
+To end up working as the lead technology consultant on the exact property that I saw on that specific TV programme was incredible.
 WHAT TIPS WOULD YOU GIVE TO SOMEONE WANTING A CAREER IN YOUR INDUSTRY?

-I would look up CEDIA, which is the largest industry body within AV and Home Automation.
-They have a range of free white papers and guides about how to design, install and understand best practices.
-Some of their content is free, if you're keen to enter the industry-this early knowledge will prove valuable in future interviews.

-MY FAVOURITE COURSE-BASED MEMORY IS USING THE HEMI-ANECHOIC CHAMBER TO INVESTIGATE ANALOGUE TURNTABLE DISTORTION FROM LARGE SOUND SYSTEMS.
+I would look up CEDIA, which is the largest industry body within AV and home automation.
+It has a range of free white papers and guides about how to design, install and understand best practices.
+Some of their content is free, if you're keen to enter the industry - this early knowledge will prove valuable in future interviews. " MY FAVOURITE COURSE-BASED MEMORY IS USING THE HEMI-ANECHOIC CHAMBER TO INVESTIGATE ANALOGUE TURNTABLE DISTORTION FROM LARGE SOUND SYSTEMS."
+ALICE STANSFIELD BA (HONS) FILM AND TELEVISION GRADUATED 2016 BROADCAST TECHNICIAN, ROYAL CARIBBEAN CRUISES LTD

-ALICE STANSFIELD

-BA (HONS) FILM AND TELEVISION
+THIS COURSE IS FOR YOU IF YOU WANT TO LEARN A LITTLE BIT OF EVERYTHING ABOUT FILM AND TELEVISION, DIPPING IN AND OUT OF BOTH PRODUCTION AND THEORY."

+HOW DID UNIVERSITY PREPARE YOU FOR YOUR CAREER?